rebelsky/csc207c/_readings/oop-basics.md

 Why object-oriented?
 --------------------

-Object-oriented languages currently dominate, although most of these languages also have a strong imperative aspect.
+Object-oriented languages have strong popularity, although most of these languages also have a strong imperative aspect.
 (The past few years have also seen strong growth in the use of functional approaches in languages; most new languages are now multi-paradigm languages.)
 Why do programmers like object-oriented languages?
 There are a variety of reasons to like these languages.

 First, object-oriented languages are appropriate for programs that model the real world.
 In writing such models, we can have one object in the program for each object in the world.
 If your task is to, say, figure out optimal cashier placement at Wal-Mart, such modeling is completely appropriate.